BelT26/1001-Souks/README.md

 ![Toast Example](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/toast.jpg)

 ### Navbar
 The navbar was created using a Bootstrap template and modifed to fit the site requirements.
-It is split into 3 sections:
+It is split into 3 sections.
 The left section contains the site logo.
 The middle section incorporates the main navigation links and includes a dropdown menu which a user can use to navigate to a product category and a dropdown search bar that in which the user can look for specific items.
 The right side shows whether the user is logged in, provides a link to their basket and offers them the possibility to log in or sign up if they are logged out.
 If the user has superuser credentials, the admin dropdown menu is displayed in this section.